mase1981/uc-intg-xbox-live/README.md

 1. An Unfolded Circle Remote (RC2 or RC3).
 2. An Xbox One, Xbox Series S, or Xbox Series X console.
-3. You will need your console's **Xbox Live Device ID**.
+3. Your console's **Xbox Live Device ID**.
 To find it, go to `Settings > Devices & connections > Remote features` on your Xbox.
+4. An active **internet connection** for the machine running this integration, as it needs to communicate with Xbox Live servers.

-## Installation (Docker - Recommended)
+## Installation (Docker)

-This is the easiest and most stable way to run the integration on a home server or Synology NAS.
+The recommended way to run this integration is using Docker on a home server or Synology NAS.

+### Method 1: Docker Compose (Easiest)

 1.  **Download Files**: Clone or download the project files from this GitHub repository.
-Make sure you have both `docker-compose.yml` and the `Dockerfile`.
-2.  **Run Docker Compose**: From a terminal in the project's root directory, run the following command:
+2.  **Run Docker Compose**: From a terminal in the project's root directory, run the following single command:
     ```bash
     docker-compose up --build -d
     ```
 3. The integration will build, start, and be discoverable on your network.

 #### Docker Compose File
-The `docker-compose.yml` is pre-configured for easy use:
+The `docker-compose.yml` is pre-configured for your convenience:
 ```yaml
 version: '3.8'
 services: